kuzzleio/kuzzle/doc/2/guides/upgrade-kuzzle/upgrade/index.md

 ### Limitations

-The script helps upgrading configuration files, security configurations, plugins private storages, and the public storage.
+The script upgrades the following:
+- configuration files
+- internal storage: security configuration, users, token seed, ...
+- public and plugin-dedicated storages
+- cache: users can continue using their active tokens after a successful upgrade

 Other breaking changes, especially those involving the API, must be dealt with manually.